 Engagement and educational events

 Facilities Services and Sustainability hosts a number of engagement events throughout the year to help Ryerson students, faculty and staff learn about how to properly dispose of waste on campus.
 This includes an interactive What Waste Goes Where sorting game.
 We also started a waste monitoring program in 2016, where trained student volunteers are stationed beside Service Hub bins to help educate the community on what waste goes where.
+We participate annually in Waste Reduction Week, a national campaign that aims to raise awareness of waste reduction and a circular economy.

 Annual waste audits